Skip to content

 Transaction risk

 Transaction risk arises from operational items (such as sales and purchases) and financial items (such as loans, deposits and interest flows) in foreign currency in the statement of financial position, and from forecast cash flows over the upcoming 12 months.
 Transaction risk is monitored and hedged actively.
-In accordance with the Treasury Policy, items based on significant currencies in the statement of financial position are normally hedged 90−105% and the forecast cash flows over the upcoming 12 months 0−50%.
-Currency derivatives with maturities up to 12 months are used as hedging instruments.
+Further details about the transaction risk are provided in the annual Financial Statements.

 Translation risk